 Pillar 3 Disclosure

-Sona Asset Management (UK) LLP (“Sona” or the “Firm”) is required by the FCA to disclose information relating to the capital it holds and each material category of risk it faces to assist users of its accounts and to encourage market discipline.
+Sona Asset Management (UK) LLP (“Sona” or the “Firm”) is required by the FCA to disclose information relating to the capital it holds and each material category of risk or harm it faces to assist users of its accounts and to encourage market discipline.

 - Pillar 1 sets out the minimum capital requirements that companies need to retain to meet their credit, market and operational risk;